 One of the most apparent reasons for air conditioner repair is a dirty air filter.
 Changing the filter is one of the more straightforward ways of doing HVAC maintenance to improve the air conditioner’s efficiency, reduce energy costs of heating the home, and decrease the likelihood of needing repairs.

 Check your filter monthly to ensure it isn’t dirty or clogged.
 If it is, it’s a good idea to give it a good wash and run air over it.
 As for changing the filter, about once every three months should suffice.
-If it looks dirtier than usual, then replace it at once, especially if your households have pets.
+If it looks dirtier than usual, then replace it at once, especially if you have pets.

 The AC filter can freeze if it is too dirty and then thaw, causing water damage.